mnemnion/JLpeg.jl/Plans.md

          both return `true` on both conditions, so a LeadSet can just be a TestSet of the complement of the original ASCII set, which, upon success, jumps to a convenient FailOp.
-- [ ]  It turns out that a simple complement of an ASCII PSet isn't valid, because that doesn't match a Unicode character, and it would need to. "not this set" and "not this character" are very common in the ASCII range in practical patterns, to the point that it might be worth adding extra opcodes for them.
-  - [ ]  NotChar
-  - [ ]  NotSet
-  - [ ]  NotHeadSet: For testing the first byte of continuation characters.
-This will confirm the high bit is set, then mask it and test as usual for sets.

 ### Throw notes